RemedyData/Intruder_System_Arduino/README.md

 ## 1.2	Objectives of Laboratory and Mini Project 1
 The primary objectives of this mini-project are:

-To build a mini-project on Intruder system with Arduino Nano To familiarize students with various electronic components like sensors, buzzers, LEDs, and microcontrollers.
+* To build a mini-project on Intruder system with Arduino Nano
+* To familiarize students with various electronic components like sensors, buzzers, LEDs, and microcontrollers.
-To learn the fundamental principles of connecting electronic components to build a working circuit.
+* To learn the fundamental principles of connecting electronic components to build a working circuit.
-To gain an introduction to Arduino Nano programming for sensor input and output control.
+* To gain an introduction to Arduino Nano programming for sensor input and output control.
-To develop problem-solving and analytical skills through troubleshooting and project development.
+* To develop problem-solving and analytical skills through troubleshooting and project development.

 ## Project Description